How to Avoid Unnecessary Match Losses

 Alice and Bob are paired for the last round of the tournament.
 The winner gets a Taiga and the loser gets nothing.
 They would like to split, but they don't want to tear the Taiga in half, so instead they decide that the winner will pay the loser half the price of a Taiga in cash.

 This is clearly not Bribery, IDaW, or Collusion.
 The question is whether it's Wagering.
 Technically, the players have indeed wagered something on the match result.
 However, it's being done entirely to offset the implicit wager of a Taiga that already existed for the match.
 Given that the wager of a Taiga is legal (that's the point of a tournament), I think an offsetting Wager like this, that's effectively just an attempt to prize-split, is also legal.
+But the policy isn't totally clear on this.

 Question #35